tn3w/flask_Captchaify/CODE_OF_CONDUCT.md

-# Code of Conduct - flask_Captchaify
+# Code of Conduct - flask-Humanify

 ## Our Pledge